akilby/research-getting-started/README.md

 If you use one of my reservations, that's fine, but I only have 11 of them and an increasing number of RAs.
 That means you shouldn't use more than one or two at a time, and you should always `exit` out of the node when you are done working.

-**The most important thing you need to remember is that you may never do any serious work (in Python, R, or Stata) on a login node: you must provision a real machine using srun or sbatch.**
+**The most important thing you need to remember is that you may never do any serious work (in Python, R, or Stata) on a login node: you must provision a real machine using srun or sbatch.** If you do work in a login node, you may receive a nasty email from someone annoyed at you for taking down the login server.

 ### module add